City-of-Helsinki/helsinki-design-system/analytics/README.md

 A node script to collect the HDS-React package's usage statistics from City of Helsinki Github repositories.

 The script does the next steps:
-1. Searches all City of Helsinki TypeScript Github repositories.
+1. Searches all City of Helsinki Github repositories that use hds-react package.
 It filters out the Helsinki Design System repository
 2. Clones all the found repositories into the local folder
 3. Runs React-scanner for repositories to generate reports of HDS-React usage
 4. Removes the local temporary repository folder